appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 * SVG

 :::info
-The Download action does not convert the file to a specific type and it is downloaded in the original format.
+The Download action doesn't convert the file to a specific type and it's downloaded in the original format.
 If you need to change the file type, you would need to convert the data to a specific format using JavaScript before downloading.
 :::